abhaynayar/genesis/README.md

 ## Projects

-The course projects have been organized by weeks.
+The coursework is in the `projects/` directory and has been organized by weeks.
 Summary below:

 <table>

 <tr>
 <th>Project</th>
 <th>Description</th>